 <ul> {% toplink id, label, locale, url, self %} {% if self == true %} <li>{{label}}</li> {% else %} <li><a href="{{url}}">{{label}}</a></li> {% endif %} {% endtoplink %} </ul>

-block can enumerate pages which has a specified
+articles block can enumerate pages which has a specified

 layouts.

-block will be evaluated multiple times for each
+articles block will be evaluated multiple times for each

 article.
-The usage is almost the same as toplink
+The usage is almost the same as toplink block.

-will accept four parameters, and each meaning of the
+articles will accept four parameters, and each meaning of the

 parameter is: